 The methods indicated here are intended to be generally applicable whatever the form of degradation factors present.
-Examples of degrading factors include: loss (often frequency dependent), circuit noise, environmental noise, sidetone, talker echo, non-linear distortion of various kinds including low-rate encoding, propagation time, harmful effects of voice-operated devices, distortions of the time scale arising from packet switching, and time-varying degradations of the communication channel, including those arising in loudspeaking sets.
+Examples of degrading factors include: loss (often frequency dependent); circuit noise; transmission errors (random bit errors as well as erased frames that occur in systems such as mobile communications); environmental noise; sidetone; talker echo; non-linear distortion of various kinds including low bit-rate encoding; propagation time; harmful effects of voice-operated devices; distortions of the time scale arising from packet switching; and time-varying degradations of the communication channel, including those arising in loudspeaking sets.
 Combinations of two or more of such factors also have to be catered for.
+Further guidance for specific applications is available in Recommendations P.830 (digital speech codecs), P.84 (DCME/PCME), and P.85 (speech output devices).